 What is DI4OL?

 DI4OL is an acronym for Digital Identity for Online Learning.
-The objective of this service is to allow learners to sit online exams and check their Record of Achievement using their normal school login credentials (user ID and password).
+The service will allow learners to sit online exams and check their Record of Achievement using their normal school login credentials (user ID and password).
 This reduces the need to remember an additional login.

 Why do we need DI4OL?

 DI4OL is needed to improve digital access to education websites and applications for secondary school learners.
 Learners currently have multiple logins to remember, causing stress at exam time.
 Enabling NCEA learners to use their school’s identity provider provides them with a single, easy way to log in to NZQA’s online exams and access their Record of Achievement.
 This will also reduce the administrative burden on school staff and exam supervisors.

 What is an identity broker and what is the underlying technology used by DI4OL?

 DI4OL is based upon Microsoft Azure B2C identity broker.
 An identity broker is a proxy service that lets users access cloud-based applications using one or more accounts with common identity providers such as Microsoft, Google, or Apple, or, as in our case for online exams, an existing school account.

 The first pilot took place at the end of September 2022, involving learners in years 11 and 13.
 We are aiming to complete the second pilot with more schools in mid-2023.

 When will the full rollout to schools happen?

 Feedback and lessons from the two pilots will help inform the full rollout of DI4OL to more schools.
 The full rollout will be progressively implemented over a three-year period, commencing in 2023.